ulzirok/inventory-management/README.md

 - Database: PostgreSQL (relational database)
 - Realtime: WebSocket (ws)
 - Deployment: Netlify (frontend) + Render (server)

+## Integrations

+### Salesforce Integration
+The system includes integration with Salesforce CRM to manage user data.
+A separate action is available on the inventory page (for the user and admins).
+The user can submit additional information via a form.
+After submission, an Account and a linked Contact are created in Salesforce using REST API.

+### Odoo Integration
+The system provides an external API and integration with Odoo as a read-only analytics viewer.

+In the application:
+- Implemented API with access via a unique API token per inventory.
+- The API returns aggregated inventory data.

+In Odoo application:
+Stores imported inventory data.
+Inventory title, fields aggregated results:
+- average / min / max (for number fields)
+- most popular values (for text fields)
+Provides UI to:
+- view list of imported inventories
+- view detailed analytics.

+Import is triggered manually using API token.

 ## 3. Functional requirements
 ### Authentication